snapser-community/snapser-byosnaps/ByoSnapCSharp/README.md

 ### Step 1 - Create a BYOSnap
 1. You will be asked to enter an ID for your BYOSnap.
 The UI will have **byosnap-** prefix already in the form, so please enter **csharp**
-2. Give your BYOSnap a name, description, pick your platform (linux/amd64) and select the language **C sharp** for your BYOSnap.
+2. Give your BYOSnap a name, description, pick your platform - **linux/amd64** and select the language **C sharp** for your BYOSnap.

+**Note**: Dotnet SDKs have issues with the linux/arm64 platform.
+So please make sure you chose **linux/amd64** as your platform for this BYOSnap.

 ### Step 2a - Publish your BYOSNap image
 1. You will need to download the Snapser CLI tool for this and have docker running locally.